Global Health

 Walter T. Lee, MD, MHS, FACS

 Dr. Walter Lee has a federally funded research program in global health based in Vietnam.
 His overarching work is focused on developing “1st world” technologies and innovations for low-resource settings.
 His current R01 NIH/NIDCR grant is focused on implementation of a low-cost nasopharyngoscope to better screen and triage head and neck cancer patients throughout the country.
 This is a collaborative effort between Duke-National University of Singapore, Duke University School of Medicine, and the industry partner Vivo Surgical.
-Other global work includes a research training collaborative between the Department of Head and Neck Surgery & Communications Sciences and the National ENT Hospital in Hanoi, Vietnam.
+Other global work includes a research training collaborative between the Department of Head and Neck Surgery & Communication Sciences and the National ENT Hospital in Hanoi, Vietnam.
+In 2024, Dr. Lee was awarded a R33 grant from the National Cancer Institute to investigate the use of machine learning for helping to triage fine needle aspirations of thyroid nodules in Tanzania and Vietnam.

 REI Vietnam